Clean power to the people

 - Plug in to solar power

 There are two kinds of solar power you can use in your home: active and passive.
-Active solar power is captured through solar cells (also known as photovoltaics), and then stored to later provide heat or electricity-or to supplement a traditional heating or electrical system.
+Active solar power is captured through solar cells (also known as photovoltaics), and can be stored for later or used immediately to provide heat or electricity-or to supplement a traditional heating or electrical system.
+You can use a grid tie to go off-grid entirely, or you can stay on the regular power grid even if you have solar panels, so that the grid acts as your backup and provides power at night or on cloudy days.
+The good news is prices have fallen a lot over the past few years and solar power is now very affordable in many regions, often cutting your monthly power bill.
 But before you buy a solar system for your house, keep a few points in mind: many towns have restrictions on the size and type of collectors they'll allow; the annual number of sunny days in your climate will affect how much power you can collect (the Southwest usually has the best luck with solar collection); and the system's cost efficiency varies based on its size, your location, and the amount of power you plan to get from it.

 - Get passive solar to work for you

 The second kind of solar power, passive solar, doesn't involve the (expensive) photovoltaic cells and mechanical systems of active solar, but still takes advantage of the sun to heat your home in one of three ways: direct gain, which collects light through the windows; indirect gain, which stores thermal energy within the walls; and isolated gain, more commonly put to use in a solarium or sun room setup.
 By thinking about window placement, insulation, and even landscaping-trees can be the ultimate passive solar helpers, since they soak up solar in the hot summer, and let the sun through in the winter--it's possible to help keep your home warm in the winter and cool in the summer.